 - Written and verbal skills

-While the application criteria serve as general guidelines, final decisions are based on review of the student's entire record.
+While the application criteria serve as general guidelines, final decisions are based on a review of the student's entire record.

 The occupational therapy program reserves the right to make program and admission requirement changes without prior notice.